 Lastly, for building owners and construction contractors, it would require newly constructed buildings with at least 15,000 square feet of employee workspace to be constructed with lactations rooms, meeting the other requirements of this bill.

-Status: Passed the Senate and is pending in the Assembly.
+Status: Passed the Senate, and has passed several Assembly Committees and is pending in the Appropriations Committee.

 Lactation Area Cannot be a Bathroom (AB 1976)